nclark/configutron/README.markdown

 1.  one file (_config/settings.yml_)
 2.  one file per environment (_config/settings/environment\_name.yml_)

-option 1 takes presedence; that is, if _config/settings.yml_ exists, it will be used, and the _config/settings_ directory will be ignored.
+option 1 takes precedence; that is, if _config/settings.yml_ exists, it will be used, and the _config/settings_ directory will be ignored.

 config/settings.yml
 -------------------